-The Nature Trust of BC (NTBC) needs your help to raise $1.22 million to protect Marron River Grasslands in the South Okanagan.
-This 77-acre landscape must be secured by March 31, 2026.
+The Nature Trust of BC (NTBC) has successfully raised the final $1.22 million to protect the 77-acre Marron River Grasslands in the South Okanagan.

 1. Rare native grasslands: 35 acres of native open grasslands on this site represent an endangered ecosystem, covering less than 1% of BC but supporting more species at risk than any other ecosystem.